‘Big Brother 21’s’ Bella Wang Reacts To Boyfriend Nick Maccarone Cheating On Her In Jury House

-Big Brother fans got an eyeful when the jury house was shown this week—and so did Bella Wang.
+Big Brother fans got an eyeful when the jury house was shown this week — and so did Bella Wang.
 The evicted houseguest saw footage from the sequestered jury house that aired on Thursday’s live episode, and it was pretty clear that her Big Brother boyfriend, Nick Maccarone, is now hooking up with fellow evictee Kathryn Dunn.

 The surprising showmance in the jury house has already been dubbed a “jurymance” by Kat, Yahoo Entertainment notes.